CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide.md

 **Prerequisites**

 Intermediate-level Linux knowledge is assumed for this guide.
-You need to be familiar with basic text editing, Unix file permissions, and process monitoring.
+You should be familiar with basic text editing, Unix file permissions, and process monitoring.
 A variety of text editors are pre-installed, including `vi` and `nano`.

 You must have access to a Linux or UNIX shell.
 If you are running Windows, use a Linux environment like [Cygwin](http://www.cygwin.com/)